March 12, 2015, Israel

 There was one student who participated in an "international" competition in Greece.
 She came back with a huge trophy, second place finish.
-Upon her return she was declared a national hero and also awarded a third dan (with no test).
+Upon her return she was declared a national hero and awarded a third dan (with no test).
 She was invited as a guest of honor to martial arts events which advertised "in the presence of the runner up to the world champion."
 Soon the words "runner up" were dropped and it became simply, in the presence of the world champion.

 During this period I had been teaching about ten hours daily.
 Among my students were the needy who could not pay and several handicapped students.
 I became known locally as the "teacher who teaches martial arts in a healing way".
-Parents came to me with their children who needed social skills, interpersonal skills, ADD, and every childhood disorder you can imagine.
+Parents came to me with their children who needed social skills, interpersonal skills, ADD, and every disorder you can imagine.

 But in terms of rank and recognition, I was totally overlooked.